There it is.

 A fob-type tether is relatively short and stout.
 It can be as fancy as you like, braided paracord adorned with pewter skull beads, or as basic as a knotted loop of leather thong.

 On a folder designed to be carried in a pocket -- Spyderco's LadyBug and ManBug come to mind -- a fob can make it much easier to retrieve and deploy the knife.
 Some small fixed blades -- the Bark River Little Creek and the ESEE Izula, to name two -- are essentially "three-finger" knives, and a short, single-knot fob has the effect of extending the handle.

 The most famous fob we know of is the Chris Reeve Coil Knot.
 It's fundamentally a noose, drawn tight and solid.
 We find it so useful that we've equipped a number of our pocket slipjoints with this distinctive fob.
-(To learn how to tie your own Coil Knot, visit the Chris Reeve website: http://chrisreeve.com/Knot-Tie.)
+(To learn how to tie your own Coil Knot, check out this Chris Reeve Visual Guide.)

 A lanyard-type tether is longer and usually incorporates a large loop.
 It can be fashioned to slip over two or more fingers or a wrist.